mala-lab/Awesome-Anomaly-Detection-Foundation-Models/README.md

 ![Stars](https://img.shields.io/github/stars/mala-lab/Awesome-Anomaly-Detection-with-Foundation-Models)

-A collection of papers on anomaly detection (tabular data/time series/image/video/graph/text/log) with the large language model, large visual model, and graph foundation model.
+A collection of papers on anomaly detection (tabular data/time series/image/video/graph/text/log) with foundation models, e.g., large language model, large vision-language model, graph foundation model, time series foundation model, etc.

 We will continue to update this list with the latest resources.
 If you find any missed resources (paper/code) or errors, please **feel free to open an issue or make a pull request**.